 - Personal Hygiene at Midge Island 19 days per year.
 The outcomes being to understand how to maintain his/her own hygiene and accepts the need to do so.

-- Coping with Stress (Yoga and Relaxation) at the Youth Club four times a year and at Midge Island twice a year.
+- Coping with Stress at the Youth Club four times a year and at Midge Island twice a year.
 The outcome is to be able to acknowledge emotions/frustrations and voice them appropriately.

 - Substance misuse awareness at the Youth Club once a year and at Midge Island once a year.
 The outcome is for them to understand that it is neither legal nor healthy to take non prescription drugs.

-- Mixed Martial Art sessions at the Youth Club once a week to maintain physical and mental wellbeing.
+- Sports sessions to maintain physical and mental wellbeing.